nustackdev/nustack.dev/architecture.md

 Each layer knows ONLY its own concept:

-- TKV Storage: doesn't know what "container" means
+- KV Storage: doesn't know what "container" means
 - Tree: doesn't know what "DictView" means
 - Views: don't know about application semantics
 - Semantics: doesn't know about storage internals